 From the beautiful broads to a Norwich City break, Norfolk has much to offer its visitors – a great reason for many to return year after year.
-The jewel in this charming county’s crown, though, has to be the North Norfolk coastline, this year celebrating fifty years as a designated Area of Outstanding Beauty (AONB).
+The jewel in this charming county’s crown, though, has to be the North Norfolk coastline, having recently celebrated fifty years as a designated Area of Outstanding Beauty (AONB).

 So, what makes the North Norfolk coastline so special?
 Where should you stay?
 And what might you do while you’re there?

 With huge horizons and over 45 miles of coastline, North Norfolk also boasts a large area of protected wetland, all offering visitors the space to explore, escape and unwind.
 Stunning beaches give way to rugged marshes, picture perfect countryside and quaint towns and villages, with welcoming pubs, tea rooms and restaurants, as well as independent shops and some of the best markets around.

 Blakeney, Holkham, Cley-next-the-Sea and, of course, Burnham Market, which is dubbed Norfolk’s loveliest village, are all great places to visit and, at Best Escapes, we have a great selection of inviting holiday homes to help you make the most of your stay.

 Whether you’re looking for a short break or a longer holiday, North Norfolk has something for everyone and the Best Escapes team has put together a handy checklist of five of the best places to go while staying with us on the North Norfolk coast.